 Drawpile can record a drawing session for later stroke-by-stroke playback.
 The recording is made in a custom format, but can be exported into a regular video playback.
+The format is fairly resistant to file corruption, so a session recording is also a good way to rescue your work in case the application crashes.

-If you want to record a session you’re joining, check the record session checkbox in the join dialog.
+If you want to record a session you're joining, check the record session checkbox in the join dialog.
 Recording will then automatically start when the connection is made, ensuring the entire session history is captured.
-The recording will be saved in the “default folder” specified in the preferences dialog (animation tab.)
+The recording will be saved in the folder specified in the preferences dialog (animation tab.)

 An icon is shown in the right corner of the status bar when recording is in progress.
 You can stop recording by clicking on Stop recording in the File menu.